lfvm/express_rest_api/README.md

 # Express Rest Api
-Implementation of a rest api using Node JS and Express, which can be adapted for almost any project that needs a backend.
+Rest api using Node JS and Express, which can be adapted for almost any project that needs a backend.

-To view endointps and documentation please check the following link: https://documenter.getpostman.com/view/17093270/UVsQsjQS
+To watch the api endpoints and documentation please check the following link: https://documenter.getpostman.com/view/17093270/UVsQsjQS

 ## Languages and Tools